 To the man who inspired this piece, “my love for you was real, it remains real, and that’s why we are no longer together.
 May the universe reward us with better things.”

 What are your thoughts and emotions around the quote:

 If you found your “person” hold them close because there are people in the world stealing spouses.

 That quote led to an in-depth discussion with my partner.
 I asked for his thoughts.
 His response, “no one can be stolen if they don’t want to be.”
 I agreed.

 But, I added that no one is personal property and we should all consider ourselves on loan.
 Some loans are longer than others.
 Some have multiple lenders.
 He didn’t agree.

-That deflated any hope I had in us having a common understanding of what open and honesty looks like in a relationship.
+The conversation went on for about an hour.
+More things were said that deflated any hope I had in us having a common understanding of what open and honesty looks like in a relationship.

 With that said, I feel that the quote implies that we should suppress our connections with others FOR YEARS (some of us a lifetime…yikes!).
 If so, then I question, what fun is a relationship if you can’t continue to freely explore YOU in the process?

 You honestly may judge me for what I’m saying.
 But distraction by attraction is real – no matter how secure you believe your relationship to be.
 If you’ve never been distracted by an out-of-the-blue attraction, good for you – you’re on an island.
 There are plenty of us who understand that attraction is unpredictable and inevitable.